Willum Þór Þórsson

-Willum Þór Þórsson (born 17 March 1963) is a former football player and manager and politician.
+Willum Þór Þórsson (born 17 March 1963) is an Icelandic former football player and manager and politician.
+From 2021 to 2024, he served as the Icelandic Minister of Health.

 From 2013 to 2016, he served on the Althing, the Icelandic parliament, for the Progressive Party, and is currently a member of parliament since 2017.
 He holds a Master's degree in Microeconomics from the University of Copenhagen and used to teach economics at Menntaskólinn í Kópavogi.

 Playing career

 Willum began his career at KR before moving on to Breiðablik and later Þróttur where he started his manager career.

 He represented Iceland at youth level both in basketball and football.

 Managerial career

 Willum led Þróttur to Iceland's top league, the Úrvalsdeild in 1997.
 The wait had been long as Þróttur last played at the top level in 1985.
 In 2000, he became the manager of Haukar, and in 2002, he was appointed manager of KR and led them to two successive championships in 2002 and 2003.
 In 2004 KR finished without a title and Þórsson's contract was not renewed.
 He took charge of Valur who had just been promoted to the Úrvalsdeild and finished the 2005 season in 2nd place after champions FH.

 Valur won the 2005 Icelandic Cup with a 1–0 victory over Fram.
 In 2006, Valur ended the season in 3rd place and in 2007 Willum managed Valur to their first League title in 20 years and won Manager of the Season in Landsbankadeildin.
 He left with mutual agreement on 1 July 2009.
 On 29 September 2009, after the season had finished for the year, he was appointed the new manager of Keflavík.

 He is the only manager who has won every single league in Iceland (4 in total), 2nd and 3rd division with Haukar, 1st division with Þróttur and the Premier League with KR and Valur.

 In November 2010, Willum was appointed as the first manager for the Icelandic futsal team.